 - Freshly chopped herbs like rosemary, thyme, parsley and/or oregano (optional)

-Process olives until finely combined & chopped or longer for more of a pate’ consistency.
+Process olives until combined & beautifully chopped (or longer for more of a pate’ consistency).
 Either way is glorious.
 Place breads on a tray and under the broiler (with oven door open a little so you can keep an eye on them) until toasted golden.
+Flip and toast the other side as well.

 Enjoy as many as you like, just watch out for grandma, keeper of the olives.